dalenys-deprecated/check_mongodb/README.md

 The design of the script is quite easy, in order to allow you to contribute with your own needs.
 Basically, one check is one function, keep it simple, stupid.

-Feel free to contribute, and add your own checks !

 ## Requirements

 - bash